BrandonArbourStudentAccount/BrandonArbourStudentAccount/README.md

 ## Hi there 👋

-- Network Engineerng Student @ Mohaw College
+- Network Engineerng Student @ Mohawk College
 <!--
 **BrandonArbourStudentAccount/BrandonArbourStudentAccount** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.